30 Other Ways to Say “Please Let Me Know Your Availability”

 10. Confirm the meeting once a time is agreed upon, and send a calendar invite with all necessary details.

-See also 30 Other Ways to Say “Mark Your Calendars” (With Examples)
+See also 30 Professional Ways to Say "Please Let Me Know What You Think" (With Example)

 21. “Would you mind sharing your typical availability for future reference?”